Second Wave – Urgent Needs

 COVID in Vellore

-Vellore has seen increasing numbers of cases of COVID among both staff and townsfolk.
-As a result, the hospital is seeing more people coming in with COVID and needing admission.
-The photo above shows 6 ambulances outside the COVID emergency entrance at the same time, something very rarely, maybe never, seen before this second surge.
+In April and May, Vellore saw increasing numbers of cases of COVID among both staff and townsfolk.
+As a result, the hospital had increasing numbers of people coming in with COVID and needing admission.
+The photo above shows 6 ambulances outside the COVID emergency entrance at the same time in May, something very rarely, maybe never, seen before this second surge.

-We are also urgently installing another large Oxygen concentrator (not portable) in the main hospital.
+We had to urgently install another large Oxygen concentrator (not portable) in the main hospital.

 An oxygen concentrator takes the other gases from the air and so increases the percentage of oxygen.
 This is done ON SITE.
 So you do not need cylinders of oxygen to be transported to the hospital.
-There is huge demand for oxygen within India, so being able to make more of our own oxygen will make a huge difference.
+There was huge demand for oxygen within India (and still is but to a lesser degree), so being able to make more of our own oxygen makes a huge difference.

-We also need smaller portable oxygen concentrators.
+We also needed smaller portable oxygen concentrators.
 These can be used with just one or two patients.
+Donors were incredibly generous and helped us to buy, or donated, many oxygen concentrators that are currently being used by patients.

-Oxygen cylinders are also needed for beds that do not have an oxygen supply to them and when patients need to be moved around the hospital eg for scans.
+Oxygen cylinders were also needed for beds that do not have an oxygen supply to them and when patients need to be moved around the hospital eg for scans.

 Your help fighting COVID:

-We removed some of the donation buttons because your amazing generosity allowed us to purchase all of these items that we needed:
+We removed some of the donation buttons because your amazing generosity allowed us to purchase what we needed:

 Help our patients and staff: Donate now!